tsteffek/Ergogen-V4-Migration-Guide/README.md

 Still to figure out:

-- everything I didn't need for my own board, if you know anything missing, hit me up/PR/issue/msg me on discord @Anarc :
+- everything I didn't need for my own board, if you know anything missing, hit me up/PR/issue/msg me on discord @Anarc
-  thumbsup:
+  :thumbsup:

 ## Example

 Here we have a little example that forms a 2-key board, complete with case and pcb.

-If you're looking for something I didn't cover in "Necessary Steps", your best bet will be to check out the other examples in [Other Examples & Thanks](#other-examples--thanks), this will just be the steps I discovered so far in action.
+If you're looking for something I didn't cover in "Necessary Steps", your best bet will be to check out the other examples in [Other Examples & Thanks](#other-examples--thanks), this will just be most of the steps I discovered so far in action.

 ### Units